DiligentGraphics/DiligentEngine/README.md

 DiligentCore installation directory will contain everything required to integrate the engine:

-* *headers* subdirectory will contain all required header files.
+* *include* subdirectory will contain all required header files.
 Add this directory to your include search directories.
 * *lib* subdirectory will contain static libraries.
 * *bin* subdirectory will contain dynamic libraries.